 Description of property:

 From Listed Building records: Town Hall.
-1870 by Ernest Prestwick of Leigh in Lancashire (I believe this is an error - HLP).
+1870 by Ernest Prestwick of Leigh in Lancashire (This appears to be an error - see note below).
 Slate roof with parapet at front and corbelled eaves at sides, lead cupola and balcony, red brick with yellow moulded dressings, stone copings, cornices, bell arch balustrade and columns.
 Bracketed cornices, patterned frieze, channelled brick pilasters with stone capitals.
 Meeting rooms at front with stair to rear and corn exchange hall at right angles to rear.
 Two storeys.
 Road frontage: Balcony over loggia to left, clock tower over entrance to right, three semi-circular arched glazing sashes in recessed yellow brick arches with drip moulds and moulded imposts; balustraded balcony over loggia at first floor, three semi-circular arched openings with moulded yellow voussoirs on two columns and half columns with oversized simplified leaf capitals and plain bases on three steps, three glazing bar sashes in recess; clock tower has cupola with iron weathervane over clocks in aedicules set on bracketed cornice with moulded frieze, above three stilted arched headed louvred vents with moulded strings, yellow band and square columns between moulded caps, beneath these are double arched windows with columns and ornate decoration in tympanum of large outer arch.
 Stone balcony on brackets over arched entrance with deep leaf ornamented, bracketed caps to wide brick piers with roll mould corners and dog tooth ornament in channels.
 Stone plinth and three steps up.